I. MEDIA REGISTRATION ELIGIBILITY REQUIREMENTS click to expand

 Medical Journalsclick to expand

-Medical journals that provide original editorial news content and that meet the criteria below are eligible to register three journalists to cover the 20th Congress of EHA:
+Medical journals that provide original editorial news content and meet the criteria below are eligible to register three journalists to cover the 22nd Congress of EHA:

-- The journal must be peer reviewed and publish original manuscripts.
+2. The journal must be peer-reviewed and publish original manuscripts.

 Medical journals meeting criteria 2 and 3 above that publish original, supplemental, editorial meeting coverage (that, if sponsored, has more than one sponsor) are eligible to register one journalist.